GuantongZhang/Jie-and-Maggie-Webpage/README.md

     git commit -m "Update listings"
     git push

-Cloudflare Pages will automatically detect the new commit and redeploy the site.
+Github Pages will automatically detect the new commit and redeploy the site.